yeyazar/storybook2/README.md

--> will continue with Composite Component soon update 1: till Build out the states added
+-> will continue with Composite Component soon update 1: till Build out the states added update 2: composite component finished
+fix: is there a problem that is css related?

 Problems:
 1. Git first push had errors because first branch is called "main" not "master"